 Then, decide who you’re targeting.

-You can combine multiple targeting filters with and/or logic, so you know exactly who is going to see your NPS.
+You can combine multiple targeting filters with and/or logic so you know exactly who will see your NPS.
 For example, you might want to understand your NPS for new customers still in the first 30 days of their subscription.

 Decide when you want your survey to show.
-You can turn it on or off on certain days, and even decide what time of day you want it to show.
+You can turn it on or off on certain days and decide what time you want it to show.

-Your campaign will be sent to any leads matching your targeting criteria, and you can start measuring how much your customers love your product.
+Your campaign will be sent to any user matching your targeting criteria, and you can start measuring how much your customers love your product.

 You’ll be able to see data and gather insights to improve your product experience, find out what your customers really think, and deliver amazing support to your customers.

-Ready to start measuring your own customer satisfaction metrics?
+Ready to start measuring your customer satisfaction metrics?

 Get your free Customerly account today – our team will be happy to help if you have any questions.